Hyperemesis gravidarum: Epidemiology

 Vomiting is a common condition affecting about 50% of pregnant women, with another 25% having nausea.
 However, the incidence of HG is only 0.3–1.5%.
 After preterm labor, hyperemesis gravidarum is the second most common reason for hospital admission during the first half of pregnancy.
-Factors such as infection with Helicobacter pylori, a rise in thyroid hormone production, low age, low body mass index prior to pregnancy, multiple pregnancies, molar pregnancies, and a history of hyperemesis gravidarum have been associated with the development of HG.
+Factors such as infection with Helicobacter pylori, a rise in thyroid hormone production, low age, low body mass index before pregnancy, multiple pregnancies, molar pregnancies, and a history of hyperemesis gravidarum have been associated with the development of HG.

 History

 Thalidomide was prescribed for treatment of HG in Europe until it was recognized that thalidomide is teratogenic and is a cause of phocomelia in neonates.